drupalprojects/taxonomy_menu/README.txt

    only the teaser, the full content; you decide.

-4) Yet on Views page, on Argument fieldset, include Vocabulary ID as the first argument and Term ID as the second.
+4) Yet on Views page, on Argument fieldset, include Vocabulary ID as the first argument and Term ID as the second (both optional).

 5) On Taxonomy Menu Settings page, select the new Views that you created.